David-Sevilla/Steganography/README.md

 **NOTE: DCT (jsteg method) DOES NOT handle image concealing due to the restriction in storage capacity

-For more information on how to opperate the GUI please refer to section 4 of the "Steganogragy: Concealing Data Within an Image", by David Sevilla
+For more information on how to opperate the GUI please refer to section 4 of the "Steganogragy: Concealing Data Within an Image", by David Sevilla.
+(SevillaCazes_David_EECE5626_project_report.pdf)